 Doing so has meant we have moved the timetable of some of our activity around and planned the following responses to the remaining delivery:

 The public dialogue workshop has now taken place using Zoom.
 This is a platform many of the team are familiar with and it enables staff to use a range of settings that create good conditions for dialogue and enable an appropriate and secure experience.

 For the distributed dialogues, our three expert partners will use their networks and social media channels to engage people.
 One potential limitation of having to adapt from public events in this way is the possible bias towards people participating who have access to the right technology.
 Here, partners can also think about mobilising people in offline networks through direct invitations to try and diversify responses.

 Despite these challenges, these changes offer benefits beyond just being able to continue the project that outweigh some of the limitations.

 In both cases, one of these additional benefits is the opportunity to understand people’s priorities and what matters to them in real time – in the context of the current pandemic.
 This is an issue facing most of us in delivery of our research currently and we think it’s important to find ways to adapt our enquiry accordingly, not least in terms of being able to develop relevant findings.
 It is also the case that how people might be thinking about, experiencing or relating to their environment – particularly natural, outdoor and green spaces – has become particularly pertinent whilst the country has been subject to lockdown.

 How we do this when exploring what matters to people about the environment is an ongoing discussion.
-However, as researchers we can bring real-time insight as well as longer term considerations to the fore to help inform policy-makers – in this case, how policy can be created and adapted to support delivery of 25YEP and Conservation 21.
+However, as researchers we can bring real-time insight as well as longer term considerations to the fore to help inform policy-makers – in this case, how policy can be created and adapted to support delivery of the 25-Year Environmental Plan.